glycerine/zygomys/README.md

 programming language.
 It is implemented in pure Go, so it can be easily ported to all systems and architectures that Go targets.

-It is currently very incomplete.
-Here is a list of what is implemented and not implemented so far.
+Here is a list of what features are implemented and not implemented so far.

  * [x] Float, Int, Char, String, Symbol, List, Array, and Hash datatypes
  * [x] Arithmetic (`+`, `-`, `*`, `/`, `mod`)